esp-rs/book/rust-doc-style-guide.md

 ### Adding Links

+To simplify link maintenance, follow the rules below:

-The books on Rust usually use [link variables][stackoverflow-link-var] defined right after the paragraph where they are used.
-For variables, use names that give a clue on where the link leads.
-It will simplify link maintenance.
+- Use [link variables][stackoverflow-link-var] with variable names that give a clue on where the link leads.
+- Define link variables right after the paragraphs where they are used.

 [stackoverflow-link-var]: https://stackoverflow.com/a/27784490/10308406

+Example:

 > ```
 > [`espup`][espup-github] is a tool that simplifies installing and maintaining the components required to develop Rust applications.